hypercerts-org/hypercerts/docs/docs/index.md

 ---
-title: Start here
+title: What are hypercerts?
 id: intro
 sidebar_position: 1
 ---

-# Start here
+# What are hypercerts?

 ### Hypercerts are a new token standard for tracking and rewarding positive impact.